UChicagoWebDev/course_materials/lecture_notes/week_7.md

 ---

 class: agenda
+# Syllabus Update
+- Final Projects

 # Intro to React
 - Components
 - JSX
 - Props
 - State
+---

+# Syllabus Update
+I have been experimenting this quarter with making the course more interactive by awarding more credit for in-class work (the labs) and shortening the take-home exercises.
+I have been happy with the results, and I'm going to extend that approach over the last few weeks of the quarter.

+We will keep having labs for weeks 7-9,and we will continue to have weekly exercises that extend and refactor Watch Party, instead of a separate final project you have to build from scratch.
+This will make sure students get credit for incorporating the techniques we learn in these last few weeks, and should substantially reduce the class workload for finals week.
 ---

 # Introduction to React
 You will have noticed in working on Exercise 6 that it can be tedious and difficult when writing a single-page application to manage what **state** the